reactplay/docs/README.md

 ```

 ### 🌴 Create a branch
 Ideally, you must create a separate branch for each issue you are working on.
-Here is how to create a new branch locally
+Here is how to create a new branch locally.

 ```bash
 git checkout -b <branch-name>
 ```

 Keep the branch name clear and straightforward.
 The `-b` command switches the current branch to the newly created branch.

 You are ready to start working on the issue!